|

 I hope these counting activities for kindergarten will inspire the young mathematicians in your classroom.
 Rotate these activities into your independent practice stations, math centers, or early finisher activities.
 You can adapt each activity with different numbers and materials to meet the needs of your students.

-For more math activities to build number sense with numbers to 10, check out this blog post
+For more math activities to build number sense with numbers to 10, check out this blog post.

 What is your favorite part of teaching math to your students?